Neruppu Da: Plot

 As they discuss what to do next, Ravi manages to escape.
 He comes face-to-face with the five friends and asks them for help.
 Apparently, he does not know who kidnapped him as he met with an accident and became unconscious, so the friends release him.
 However, Ravi is keen on finding the man who kidnapped him and killed Sadha.
-Since he was kidnapped and hidden in the area of the friends, he enquires there and catches Kabali, who tells him everything.
+Since he was kidnapped and hidden in the area of the friends, he inquires there and catches Kabali, who tells him everything.
 Ravi tracks down the five friends.
-Guru later engages in a fight with Ravi and his henchmen, where he defeats the henchmen but decides to spare Ravi.
+Guru later engages in a fight with Ravi and his henchmen, defeating the henchmen but deciding to spare Ravi.
 Guru tells Ravi that Sadha's death was an accident, but Ravi still has vengeance and threatens to kill Guru's loved ones.

 Some days later, Guru's father Manikkam is killed.
-Guru suspects that it was Ravi and decides to take revenge.
+Guru suspects Ravi and decides to take revenge.
 However, upon reaching Ravi's place, he finds him and his henchmen dead.
 Commissioner Ramkumar reveals to Guru that Ravi was killed before Manikkam.
 Suddenly, Guru gets a call saying that his friends and girlfriend Vasumathi (Narayanamoorthy's daughter) have been kidnapped, and he must come to a location if he wants to see them alive.
 There, it is revealed that the person behind the murders is Annam, Sadha's transgender wife who has been trying to avenge his death.
 She approaches Ravi, but he refuses to help her, saying that Sadha's death was an accident and he will not kill Guru or his friends for this.
 This angers Annam, who kills Ravi, his henchmen, and then Manikkam.

 Annam tells Guru that Sadha had loved her despite her being a transgender and, thinking that Guru shattered her life, decides to kill Vasumathi.
 However, Dhana escapes and manages to push Annam into a burning pyre.
-Guru saves Vasumathi, his friends, and also Annam, stating that even if someone is an enemy, he will never let them be killed by fire.
+Guru saves Vasumathi, his friends, and Annam, stating that even if someone is an enemy, he will never let them be killed by fire.
 He also apologises to Annam, saying that Sadha's death was an accident.
 Annam gets moved by his gesture and forgives him.
 Guru then leaves the place with his friends and girlfriend.

 Later, the five friends take the exam, pass it, join the fire service, and rush to a spot to save some people.